About Us

 Hi, I'm Julie.

-WRDI began when it became increasingly difficult to understand what was actually happening to women’s rights.
+WRDI began when it became increasingly difficult for me to understand what was actually happening to women’s rights.
 Executive orders, state laws, and court decisions were arriving quickly, making it hard to see how individual changes fit together.

 After Roe v.
 Wade was overturned, I began tracking developments in one place—simply to understand the full picture.
 I logged bills, policies, and court cases state by state to see what was really changing.